GT-McDowell-Lab/PyCAC/docs/chapter5/minimize.md

 ### Description

-Set the energy minimization style.

-When the minimizor is _cg_, the conjugate gradient algorithm is applied.

-When the minimizor is _sd_, the steepest descent algorithm is applied.
+This command sets the style and two parameters for the energy minimization in quasistatic CAC.
+At each simulation step (loading increment), the energy minimization usually consists of two levels of iterations: in the outer iteration, the nodes/atoms are moved along a certain direction; in the inner iteration, a [line search](https://en.wikipedia.org/wiki/Line_search) is conducted to determin the magnitude of the movement to minimize the energy.

+There are four `mini_style`: congjugate gradient (_cg_), steepest descent (_sd_), fast inertial relaxation engine (_fire_), and quick min (_qm_).

-Note that both _cg_ and _sd_ use the negative gradient of potential energy as the initial direction; from the second step, however, the _sd_ method uses the current negative gradient while the _cg_ method uses the negative gradient conjugated to the current potential surface.
+Both _cg_ and _sd_ use the negative gradient of potential energy as the initial direction; from the second step, however, the _sd_ style uses the current negative gradient while the _cg_ style uses the negative gradient conjugated to the current potential surface.
 The line search is used to find the length along which the nodes/atoms need to move along the designated direction to find the minimized energy.

-When the minimizor is _fire_, the fast inertial relaxation engine is applied.

-When the minimizor is _qd_, the quenched dynamics algorithm is applied.
+For more information of the energy minimization with these two styles, read chapter 3 of [Shuozhi Xu's Ph.D. dissertation](https://smartech.gatech.edu/handle/1853/56314).

+The _fire_ style is based on [Bitzek et al., 2006](http://dx.doi.org/10.1103/PhysRevLett.97.170201) while the _qm_ style is based on quenched dynamics which is used also in [dynamic CAC](dynamics.md).
+The difference is that only one quenched dynamics iteration is carried out at each [simulation step](run.md) in [dynamic CAC](dynamics.md) while many quenched dynamics iterations are performed at each [simulation step](run.md) in quasistatic CAC until the energy converges at that step.
+For the _fire_ and _qm_ styles, the inner iteration is irrelevant.

-The energy minimiztion is considered to converge when either the outer iteration reaches the `max_outer_iteraction` or the energy variation between successive iterations divided by the energy of the current iteration is less than the `tolerance`.
+The energy minimiztion is considered to converge when either the outer iteration reaches `max_iteraction` or the energy variation between successive outer iterations divided by the energy of the current iteration is less than the `tolerance`.

 ### Related commands

-This command is relevant only when the [simulator](simulator.md) is statics or hybrid.
+This command is relevant only when [simulator](simulator.md) = _statics_ or _hybrid_.

 ### Related files

-`mini_init.f90`, `mini_energy.f90`, and `hybrid.f90`, among many
+`quasi_statics.f90`, `mini_init.f90`, `update_mini.f90`, `mini_energy.f90`, `hybrid.f90`, `conjugate_gradient.f90`, `steepest_descent.f90`, `quick_mini.f90`, `fire.f90`

 ### Default